max3-2/pybudgetbook/README.md

 access the same data folder to have a convenient working experience but that is all.

+First, a default config and a data dir needs to be set up.
+To do so, choose one of the following options:

+- Run `pybudgetbook`, if prompted select a data directory.
+The config will be created and updated with the directory and well working default values.
+- Start an interpreter, and `import pybudgetbook`.
+This will issue a warning if the data directory is none.
+Go ahead and set it using `pybudgetbook.configs.config_tools.set_data_dir()` or check the config at `pybudgetbook.configs.config_tools.location()` and edit the data folder entry.

+You can always change most of the config values using the `Edit->` menu in the UI.

-To get started, there are several options.
+To then get started, there are several options.
 First, if you do not have any receipts and just want to look around the UI, you can create sample data to get started.
+Just call `examples/create_sample_data.py`, then start the UI.
+Or just start the UI and start entering own data without any receipts.

+Finally, if you have a good receipt present, start by loading and extracting the text!

 ### Sample Data Example
 ToDo